JimHeaney/ESP-Config/SCHEMA.md

-This document defines the JSON serial protocol used for communication between an ESP32 running `ESPConfig` and a host application over standard 115200 8N1 serial\[cite: 3].
+This document defines the JSON serial protocol used for communication between an ESP32 running `ESPConfig` and a host application over standard 115200 8N1 serial.

-Messages sent from the device are prefixed with `\[config]`\[cite: 3, 5]:
+Messages sent from the device are prefixed with `\[config]`:

 ```text